Yosuwa24/100DaysOfCloud/Journey/009/Readme.md

 **SSH**

-- How you connect inside your cloud server to perform some actions
+- Definition : how you connect inside your cloud server to perform some actions
 - Performing connect to instance using SSH (Windows Power Shell)